JGedlu/JGedlu-Weather-Dashboard/README.md

 3. **View the Results:** After entering the city, the current weather and a 5-day forecast will be displayed below the search bar.

 ## Known Issues:
 - **Bug with Weather Icon Display:** There's a bug with the display of one of the weather icons.
-This issue is related to resolution formatting, and I am working on fixing it with the latest programming practices.
+This issue is related to resolution formatting, and I am working on fixing it with the latest programming practices I've been researching and aim to implement the code in winter break.

 ## Technologies Used:
 - HTML